Spectral Methods in Microeconomics: Games on Networks

 The PoA in network games illuminates the impact of network structure on the efficiency of decentralized outcomes.
 In networks with large spectral radii, individual actions have amplified effects on others, leading to greater divergence between individual incentives and social welfare.

 \paragraph{Toward Open Questions}

-The most obvious open question is what can be said about the price anarchy when we dispense with the strong assumptions that $\gamma_i$ is constant across $i$ and $M$ is symmetric.
+The most obvious open question is what can be said about the price of anarchy when we dispense with the strong assumptions that $\gamma_i$ is constant across $i$ and $M$ is symmetric.
 Both impose symmetries that are neither innocuous nor likely to hold in most applications.
 Regarding the symmetry of $M$, it is easy to think of cases where $i$'s effort makes a big difference to $j$'s incentives but this is not so when their roles are reversed.
 The assumption that $\gamma_i=1$ seems even more troubling; while it can be achieved by multiplying $u_i$ by a scalar, this rescaling necessarily changes how the welfare of $i$ enters the social welfare function.
 The techniques used above do not allow us to vary $\gamma_i$ flexibly while still characterizing properties of a \emph{fixed} social welfare function.

-Since the price of anarchy is continuous in nice perturbations of the agents' utility functions, there is some sense in which the result of \Cref{thm:poa} degrades gracefully as we depart from this special case.
-Even the straightforward version of this has not, to my knowledge, been spelled out.
-More ambitiously, thinking about generalizations of such games where preferences are not quadratic, it is natural to ask: can we generalize the insight that the gap between equilibrium and optimal outcomes can be bounded in terms of the strength of strategic effects?
+Can we relax these restrictive assumptions and examine generalizations of the insight that the gap between equilibrium and optimal outcomes can be bounded in terms of the strength of strategic effects?

 Incomplete information opens up another set of questions to explore.
-We have assumed that all the parameters of agents' utility functions---$\gamma_i$, $b_i$, $g_{ij}$---are known exactly by the agents.
+We have assumed that all the parameters of agents' utility functions---$\gamma_i$, $b_i$, $G_{ij}$---are known exactly by the agents.
 This is unrealistic.
-There are standard Bayesian models of agents reasoning correctly about each other's parameters, each other's uncertainty about those parameters, etc. The linear structure of our basic environment works nicely with incomplete information, and permits tractable characterizations.
-However, the study of welfare, price of anarchy, etc., is completely open.
+There are standard Bayesian models of agents reasoning correctly about each other's parameters, each other's uncertainty about those parameters, etc. The linear structure of our basic environment works nicely with incomplete information, and understanding the welfare theory of such models would be valuable.